 Oxygen therapy for dogs with congestive heart failure typically involves the use of an oxygen concentrator, which removes nitrogen from the air and increases the concentration of oxygen.

-The oxygen is then delivered to the dog typically through an Oxygen Cage or via the use of a Pet Oxygen Mask.
-Pawprint sells portable Oxygen Kits for Dogs here with everything you need to administer Oxygen at home to your Dog, when they need it.
+The oxygen is then delivered to your dog typically through an oxygen chamber or via the use of a pet oxygen mask.
+Pawprint Oxygen has portable Oxygen Kits for Dogs available with everything you need to administer oxygen at home to your dog when and where they need it.